Hard Times (Run-D.M.C. song)

 "Hard Times" is a rap song written by Jimmy Bralower, J.B.
-Moore, Russell Simmons, Larry Smith and William Waring originally recorded by Kurtis Blow for his 1980 eponymous debut album.

-A 1983 cover by rap group Run–D.M.C. was issued as their second single, and is the first track on their eponymous debut album Run–D.M.C..
+Moore, Russell Simmons, Larry Smith and William Waring.
+It was originally recorded by Kurtis Blow for his 1980 eponymous debut album, then the rap group Run–D.M.C. issued a cover of this song as their second single in 1983, which was included as the first track on their eponymous debut album Run–D.M.C..